NEP coming to Downtown Bellevue!

 The Neighborhood Enhancement Program empowers residents to propose and select modest, city-funded capital projects to enhance their neighborhoods.
-The program rotates through the city's 14 NEP neighborhood areas over the course of seven years, serving two areas each year.
-The $7 million program allocation is distributed among each of the neighborhood areas, according to the number of households in each area.
+The program rotates through the city's 14 neighborhood areas over the course of seven years, serving two areas each year.
+The $7 million program allocation is distributed among each of the neighborhood areas, based on number of households.

-Hear what your neighbors have to say about NEP and learn about the process from the video "What is NEP?"
+Hear what your neighbors have to say about the program and learn about the city's process by watching the "What is NEP?" video.

 Sequence